-Some slaughterhouses sometimes host internal markets or have wholesale butcheries located around, like in Brussels.
-Look for a slaughterhouse in your city, and if you can’t buy directly from them, see if they don’t have a butchery.
+Some slaughterhouses host internal markets or have wholesale butcheries like in Brussels.
+Look for a slaughterhouse in your city, and see if they don’t have a butchery.

-Look for B2B butcheries and call them to see if there is a day in the week when you can come buy as a consumer.
+Look for B2B butcheries and call them to ask if there is a day in the week when you can come buy as a consumer.
 That’s what I did in Brugges.

-Open-air markets often have meat producers or wholesales selling their meat at wholesale prices.
+Open-air markets often have meat producers or wholesalers selling their meat at wholesale prices.
 That’s what I did in Warsaw.

 4. Look for a farmer directly

-If none of the options above are available then find the nearest farmer and call them or pay them a visit.
+If none of the options above are available, find the nearest farmer and call them or pay them a visit.
 Ask them how you can buy their meat at the cheapest price possible.
 Sometimes, they will be happy to sell some to you directly.

 The following butcheries are places where I have bought my meat, and that I recommend.

 Just visit the website of the Febev.
-You will find a list of slaughterhouses and meat wholesellers in the entire country.
+You will find a list of slaughterhouses and meat wholesalers in the entire country.